Sign up for our newsletter! Register Today!

 Back to Top

-PENNSYLVANIA: Allowed/Vet supervision
+PENNSYLVANIA: Allowed/Vet Supervision

 Specific wording in the state practice act: “Chiropractic, dental, dental hygiene and physical therapy procedures performed upon animals by licensed individuals in conjunction with the practice of veterinary medicine and under the direct supervision of a veterinarian”